logo for cost-accounting-info.com

 Who works with cost accounting?

-The Cost Accountant primarily.
-He or she usually is required to have a Bachelor's degree in Accounting.
+The Cost Accountant primarily, he or she usually is required to have a Bachelor's degree in Accounting.
 He will acquire specific knowledge about costing products or services and will also be involved in the financial analysis of information.
 The management of a company will use this information to improve processes and to quote new work.

 What does the Cost Accountant do?